Date of Award

 In this dissertation, student content knowledge and conceptual understanding were evaluated using visual representations and scientific models in high school chemistry.
 The relationships between field dependency and spatial ability were also evaluated in the context of the learner’s content knowledge and conceptual understanding.
 An analysis of student responses to a metacognitive awareness survey was also conducted to better understand the relationships between field dependency, spatial ability, and awareness of factors that influence cognition as it relates to students’ perceptions of the strengths, weaknesses, and usefulness of representations at the macroscopic, symbolic, and particulate levels.

 Edwards, Amanda, "The Effectiveness of Model-Based Instruction on Student Achievement and Student Metacognition in Advanced Chemistry Classes" (2017).
-Doctor of Education in Secondary Education Dissertations.
+(HIDDEN) Doctor of Education in Secondary Education Dissertations.
 11.